k-g-j/cs6120-course-project/group-johnson-project-proposal.md

    of each change.

-By conducting these comprehensive ablation studies, I aim to gain deep insights into the factors that most significantly influence our solar energy production forecasts.
-This understanding will not only help in refining our models but also contribute valuable knowledge to the field of renewable energy forecasting.
+By conducting these comprehensive ablation studies, I aim to gain deep insights into the factors that most significantly influence solar energy production forecasts.
+This understanding will not only help in refining models but also contribute valuable knowledge to the field of renewable energy forecasting.